Updates, commentary, training and advice on immigration and asylum law

 Avoid the temptation of focusing your revision on your favourite area of immigration law, or the area you have the most experience in.
 Chasing obscure marks in your favourite area in the assessment will be harder and more likely to backfire.
 Instead, aim for a well-rounded understanding of all areas and you will probably secure more marks across the assessment.

-It is important to understand the scope of advice an OISC adviser at Level 1 is permitted to give.
-For instance, the assistance you can offer asylum seekers is very limited.
-Make sure you read the Guidance on Competence.
-Level 1 advisers can make applications that “rely on the straightforward presentation of facts to meet a set of qualifying criteria”.
+Level 1 advisers can make applications that ‘rely on the straightforward presentation of facts to meet a set of qualifying criteria’.
 Level 1 advisers cannot provide advice where a case is complex, relies on human rights arguments, or is refused, for example.
 These cases must be referred or signposted to a higher level adviser.

-It is crucial that you familiarise yourself with the Code of Standards and ensure you are complying with them when drafting your answers in the second section of the assessment.
-The Code of Standards is not very long, so there is no excuse for not reading the document in full.
+The IAA Code of Standards sets the professional standards that all advisers must adhere to.
+It is crucial that you familiarise yourself with the Code and ensure you are complying with them when drafting your answers in the second section of the assessment.
+The Code is not very long, so there is no excuse for not reading the document in full!
+It also comes with a set of guidance notes and the ‘Immigration assistance – practice note‘ is helpful to understand in more detail what you are permitted to do when advising people with immigration-related queries.

 To prepare for any assessment, it is important to practice by doing past papers.
-The OISC has a modest collection of past papers online, but keep in mind that the answers in older papers were based on immigration law at the time and may now be outdated.
+The IAA has a modest collection of past papers online, but keep in mind that the answers in older papers were based on immigration law at the time and may now be outdated.

 Free Movement members can practice the multiple choice question section of the assessment by taking one of our three online tests.